cwute/cwuteify-frontend/readme.md

 ## Usage
 ~~To find out more about using this web app, please refer to [user guide](/docs/Usage.md).~~ **todo**

+## Notes
+- Bakcend API on github is not updated so to make it work with this frontend you need to add user roles to the JWT token.

 ## License
 [MIT](/LICENSE)